openturns/openturns/python/doc/usecases/use_case_flood_model.rst

  .. math::
     P_f = \Prob{S > 0}.

-The results depends on the hypothesis chosen for :math:`H_d`.
+The results depend on the hypothesis chosen for :math:`H_d`.

 - If :math:`H_d` is low, then :math:`P_f = 7.3 \times 10^{-4}`
   (with coefficient of variation lower than 0.01).